 Stress is practically unavoidable in our high paced culture.
 It triggers a hormonal cascade that places excess demands on the body’s nutrient and vitamin stores over and above of what is required for normal function.
 The main organ and hormonal system that is imbalanced during chronic stress are the adrenal gland.
 The adrenals produce key hormones including cortisol, DHEAs, and mineralocorticoids, which regulate many functions in our body.
 A simple of way of understanding the functions of all these hormones is that they help our body survive in stressful situations.
 They reduce excessive inflammation, provide fuel supply for our cells, support energy production, and regulate blood pressure.

-It’s important to understand that adrenal hormones are essential for our survival but the trouble is that chronic stress causes them to be over produced without any chance to rest and recovery.
+It’s important to understand that adrenal hormones are essential for our survival but the trouble is that chronic stress causes them to be over produced without any chance to rest and recover.
 Most people are able to deal with stress for a while (and this varies depending on genetics, nutrient availability/deficiencies and other factors) because we can actually increase the production of our stress hormones to meet our needs.
 Clinically, this is sometimes referred to as the “resistance phase;” when the body tried to resist and adapt to the effect of stress.
 At this point hormone levels are actually higher then normal.

 Symptoms in this phase can include fatigue, anxiety, insomnia, weight gain and frequent infections.
 However, if the stress continues, without any chance to recover, the adrenal system can no longer meet the demands placed on the body.
 This is referred to as the exhaustion stage (or more commonly adrenal fatigue) and is characterized by low adrenal hormones such as cortisol.